COMMON FRESHWATER TROPICAL FISH DISEASES

 A salt bath is a very effective method to treat many of the bacterial illnesses mentioned above.
 Salt is effective in helping fight bacteria and parasites and can greatly increase the chances of your fish’s survival.
 Salt Baths are pretty straight forward to perform following the steps below.

-Talking to other hobbyists is also a great way to help treat your ailing fish.
-Ask questions to other members of the RateMyFishTank.com community in the forum sections (http://www.ratemyfishtank.com/phpbb/index.php).
-Remember, the best way to make sure your fish remain healthy is to do regular tank maintenance and to keep your fish properly nourished, without overfeeding.
-By doing that, your fish will be happy healthy and should bring you years of enjoyment.
+If you need more information about a particular disease, talking to other hobbyists is also a great way to help find the right treatment for your ailing fish.
+Ask questions to other members of the RateMyFishTank.com community in the forum sections (https://www.ratemyfishtank.com/phpbb/index.php).
+And remember, the best way to make sure your fish remain healthy is to perform routine tank maintenance tasks like water changes and to keep your fish properly nourished, without overfeeding.
+In fulfilling these needs, your fish will be happy healthy and should bring you years of enjoyment.